Overview

 Primary Objectives

-• To evaluate the safety (adverse events) until day 28 after two single SC administration of two bNAbs, tested at increasing doses within 72 hours of birth, in breastfeeding HEU neonates (arms 6 and 7).
+• To evaluate the safety (adverse events) until day 28 after two single SC administration of two bNAbs, tested at increasing doses within 96 hours of birth, in breastfeeding HEU neonates (arms 6).

-• To evaluate the safety (adverse events) until day 28 after two single SC administrations of two bNAbs, within 72 hours of birth and repeated at 2 months (arms 6b and 7b) or at a time point between 3 and 6 months (arms 8 and 9) (to be defined according to PK data (from analysis of the previous arms) in breastfeeding HEU neonates.
+• To evaluate the safety (adverse events) until day 28 after two single SC administrations of two bNAbs, within 96 hours of birth and repeated at 3 months (arm 6/6b) in breastfeeding HEU neonates.

 Primary endpoint